 Why is gun safety important?

-We have all heard stories about children who accidentally are killed by guns at home or at friends' homes.
-These tragedies can be prevented if a few simple gun safety rules are followed.
+You have probably heard stories about children who have been killed by an accidental gun injury that happened at home or at a friend’s house.
+These tragedies can be prevented by following a few simple gun safety rules.

-What can I do to protect my family from gun injury?
+What should I do to protect my family from injury if I own a gun?

-Teenagers often act without thinking first.
-When teenagers are angry or depressed, they are more likely to kill or harm themselves if they can easily get a gun.
-It's best not to have a gun in your home at all if someone who lives there is depressed, troubled or thinking of suicide.
+Research has shown that guns are used in about 40% of teen suicides.
+Having a gun in the home increases the risk for teen suicide.
+Teens who are angry or depressed are more likely to kill or harm themselves if they can easily get a gun.
+Also, teens often act without thinking first.
+It’s best not to have a gun in your home at all if someone who lives there is depressed, troubled, or thinking of suicide.